shashankarya9999/CodSoft-Cpp-Internship/README.md

 # CodSoft C++ Internship

-This repository contains all the tasks which I did during my CodSoft internship.
+This repository contains all the tasks which I did during my CodSoft C++ internship.

 ## Tasks